andycranston/serialterm/README.md

 [Raritan intelligent PDU being automatically configured via serial port](http://bit.ly/2H85TKf)

-Trying to automate a serial terminal program like putty was, while possible, quite a bit of work.
-I quickly realised that if I wrote my own program I would have complete control over its appearance and expected inputs and this would make automating it predictable and simpler.
+Trying to automate a serial terminal program like `putty` was, while possible, quite a bit of work.
+I quickly realised that if I wrote my own program I would have complete control over the appearance and expected inputs and this would make the process of automating it easier.

 ## Pre-requisites